xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_ant.md

 5.2.1.1 Snippet editor

-While implementing the MASL Xtext editor, the began to be persisted in text rather than in the SQL insert statements, however all of the instances that represent signatures (data types, parameters, dimensions, etc.) were still persisted in SQL.
+While implementing the MASL Xtext editor, the action bodies began to be persisted in text rather than in the SQL insert statements, however all of the instances that represent signatures (data types, parameters, dimensions, etc.) were still persisted in SQL.
 Because of this decision, it was dangerous to edit the multi-body files which contained the action language.
 To solve this problem a "snippet" editor for MASL was introduced which could edit a single body at a time.
 If the signatures were persisted fully as text, this snippet editor could be completely avoided.
 With respect to this work, we would like to avoid unnecessarily creating an "OAL snippet editor" because the requirement of the